pendulum-project/ntpd-rs/CONTRIBUTING.md

 integration tests (which would be encouraged) you can do so in the `tests` folder in the ntpd crate.

-Additionally we have a few fuzz testing targets.
+Additionally, we have a few fuzz testing targets.
 If you can think of any new targets let us know or add them!

 ## Coding conventions